taehykim/api-hackathon/README.md

 ## Features

-- Users can view a list of country and choose a country.
+- Users can view a list of countries and choose a country.
 - Users can view a list of cities in the selected country and choose a city.
 - Users can view the bike station markers on the map of the chosen city and country.
 - Users can view the list of bike station cards with bike station information.